Loading…

 Two types of powercreep:

 OP-16 leans heavily into mechanic creep.
-Transforming characters and the darkness draw-in are not "a bit better" versions of OP-15 cards: they are new tools.
+Yamato's trash recursion and Blackbeard's attack redirection are not "a bit better" versions of OP-15 cards: they are new tools.
 That makes OP-16's impact potentially larger than a typical set-to-set jump.

 About the author